Fredrick Hjalmar Johansen

 Johansen was dismissed and paid off once the Fram reached Hobart being left to return to Norway separately.
 Amundsen made the rest of the crew sign what we would now call a "gagging clause" to keep quiet about the whole expedition and not publicize their own experiences, only Amundsen would write about it.
 On arrival back in Norway Johansen found that he would not be recognised by Amundsen for his contributions to the expedition, including the rescue of Prestrud after he was left behind by Amundsen.
 Johansen was awarded the South Pole Medal (Sydpolsmedaljen) however, by King Haakon VII in 1912 to the expedition members.

-Tragically the emotional blows of these events contributed to Johansen drinking again and taking his own life in 1913, six months after returning to Oslo, leaving a wife and four children.
+Tragically the emotional blows of these events contributed to Johansen drinking again and taking his own life in 1913 in a Christiana park, six months after his return, he left a wife he had been estranged from for some years and four children.

 Landmarks named after Hjalmar Johansen